Home - Blog

 One of the most important aspects of the Printed Circuit Board (PCB) is the surface finishing.
 The type of finishing applied in PCB determines its efficacy as well as longevity.
 But with quite some options available, how do you determine the ideal one?
 Read on to find out.

-PCB Surface Finish–One of the most critical aspects of the Printed Circuit Board (PCB) is the surface finish.
-The finishing applied in PCB determines its efficacy as well as longevity.
+PCB Surface Finish—One of the most critical aspects of the Printed Circuit Board (PCB) is the surface finish.
+The finishing applied in PCBs determines their efficacy and longevity.
 But with quite some options available, how do you choose the ideal one?
 Read on to find out.

 A PCB surface finish is the coating between the bare printed circuit board and a component.
-PCBs have copper finishes that are susceptible to oxidization and deterioration if left unprotected.
+PCBs with copper finishes susceptible to oxidization and deterioration if left unprotected.
 To this end, it becomes necessary to apply finishing for two crucial purposes:

 • To protect the copper surface and circuitry